Do text-free diffusion models learn discriminative visual representations?: Experiments

 \subsection{Semantic Segmentation}

-To evaluate the power of GD features and DifFeed on dense prediction task we choose ADE20K semantic segmentation using UperNet~\cite{xiao2018unified} following MAE~\cite{DBLP:journals/corr/abs-2111-06377}.
-Note that the UperNet setup already has a component that fuses features from various spatial resolutions and hence we don't use DifFormer here.
-We use batch size 2 due to resource constraints (instead of 16) in all the models we train.
-In Table \ref{tab:semantic-segmentation}, we observe that using only one block of GD for all UperNet inputs performs comparably to DreamTeacher (which uses distilled GD features), while better than other ResNet-50 based model supervised, SimCLR~\cite{pmlr-v119-chen20j}, and SwAV~\cite{caron2020unsupervised}.
-When multiple GD decoder blocks are used we observe a 2\% boost.
-We observe a similar boost even with DifFeed, where we extract features from $\mathcal{B}=\{33,30,27,24\}$ at $t=90$ for UperNet inputs.
-Even though these performances are better than MAE (ViT-B), MAE (ViT-L) has a superior performance.
+To evaluate GD features and DifFeed on dense prediction task we choose ADE20K semantic segmentation using UperNet~\cite{xiao2018unified} following MAE~\cite{DBLP:journals/corr/abs-2111-06377}.
+Note that the UperNet setup already has a multi-resolution feature fusion component and hence we don't use DifFormer here.
+We use batch size 2 (instead of 16) due to resource constraints in all the models we train.
+In Table \ref{tab:semantic-segmentation}, we observe that using only one block of GD for all UperNet inputs performs comparably to DreamTeacher~\cite{Li_2023_ICCV} (which uses distilled GD features), while better than ResNet-50 based model supervised, SimCLR~\cite{chen2020simple}, and SwAV~\cite{caron2020unsupervised}.
+Using multiple GD decoder blocks yields 2\% boost.
+We observe a similar boost with DifFeed, where we extract features from $\mathcal{B}=\{33,30,27,24\}$ at $t=90$ for UperNet inputs.
+Even though these performances are better than MAE (ViT-B), MAE (ViT-L) has a superior result.
 More training details are present in the appendix.